General Rules

 d) The pool table is to be clearly marked with a baulk line and 8-ball spot.

 e) The match balls must be of the red/yellow type (spots and striped balls are no longer acceptable) and in a clean and reasonable condition.
 Pro Cup Balls are allowed for International Rules.
+A plain white ball must be used for Macc Rules.

 f) A suitable sized cue must be available if your table has a hazard, like a wall or post etc, which does not allow for a normal sized cue to be used.